 Your home hit the market.
 Your agent did an amazing job and got you the offers warranted for your property in the existing marketplace.
 That is when the real negotiations begin.
 No matter how well prepared you are, there are some things as a seller you might need to concede to push the sale into a closed escrow status.
-Here are give incentives sellers can offer buyers in Los Angeles to finalize the deal.
+Here are give incentives sellers can offer buyers in Riverside to finalize the deal.

 Pay the Points or Buy Interest